Women in Christianity

-Many churches in modern times have come to hold an egalitarian view regarding women's roles in the church now that childrearing is no longer an almost inescapable role.
+Many churches in modern times have come to hold an egalitarian view regarding women's roles in the church.
 In the Roman Catholic and Orthodox churches, only men may serve as priests or elders (bishops, presbyters and deacons); only celibate males serve in senior leadership positions such as pope, patriarch, and cardinals.
 Women may serve as abbesses and consecrated virgins.
 A number of mainstream Protestant denominations are beginning to relax their longstanding constraints on ordaining women to be ministers (priesthood), though some large groups, most notably the Southern Baptist Convention, are tightening their constraints in reaction.
 Most all Charismatic and Pentecostal churches were pioneers in this matter, and have embraced allowing women to preach since their founding.
 Other Protestant denominations such as the Quakers have also embraced female preachers since their inception; the Shakers, a Protestant monastic denomination that originated from the Quakers, were also distinctly egalitarian in their original leadership.

 Christian traditions that officially recognise saints as persons of exceptional holiness venerate many women as saints.
 Most prominent is Mary, mother of Jesus who is highly revered throughout Christianity, particularly in Roman Catholicism and Eastern Orthodoxy, where she is considered the "Mother of God".
 Both the apostles Paul and Peter held women in high regard and worthy of prominent positions in the church, though they were careful not to encourage anyone to disregard the New Testament household codes, also known as New Testament Domestic Codes or Haustafelen.
 The significance of women as the first to witness the resurrection of Jesus has been recognised across the centuries.
 There were efforts by the apostles Paul and Peter to encourage brand new first-century Christians to obey the Patria Potestas (lit.
 'Rule of the Fathers') of Greco-Roman law.
 The New Testament written record of their efforts (Note: A number of epistles found in the New Testament, and traditionally attributed to Peter and Paul, are held by some modern-day scholars to have been written by other authors writing in their style, passing their own works off entirely as that of another's without copying their writing style, or summarising their teachings.
 See Authorship of the Bible#New Testament for further information.) in this regard is found in Colossians 3:18–4:1, Ephesians 5:22–6:9, 1 Peter 2:13–3:7, Titus 2:1–10 and 1 Timothy 2:1, 3:1, 3:8, 5:17, and 6:1.
 As may be seen throughout the Old Testament and in the Greco-Roman culture of New Testament time, patriarchal societies placed men in positions of authority in marriage, society and government.
 The New Testament only records males being named among the 12 original apostles of Jesus Christ.
 Yet, women were the first to discover the Resurrection of Christ.